 Understanding emotional regulation in autism is crucial for recognizing how autism can affect emotions.
 This understanding can also guide the development of strategies and interventions to support individuals with autism and their families.

-Emotion dysregulation refers to the inability to manage the intensity or duration of negative emotions effectively.
+Emotional dysregulation refers to the inability to manage the intensity or duration of negative emotions effectively.
 In autism, disrupted or maladaptive emotion regulation is believed to underlie various emotional and behavioral challenges.

-Several characteristics of Autism Spectrum Disorder (ASD) contribute to emotion dysregulation.
+Several characteristics of Autism Spectrum Disorder (ASD) contribute to emotional dysregulation.
 These include alexithymia (difficulty identifying and describing feelings), deficits in theory of mind (understanding others' perspectives), social and cognitive deficits, impulsivity, impaired inhibition, rigidity in thinking, and differences in arousal and underlying neural circuitry [2].

 Furthermore, individuals with ASD often struggle with emotion recognition and understanding, which can lead to feelings of loneliness, isolation from peers, and social withdrawal.
 Emotion processing and communication deficits may hinder the development of meaningful interpersonal relationships [4].

 Such dysregulation can contribute to higher rates of anxiety and depression in individuals with autism.
-It is suggested that emotion dysregulation can underpin various emotional challenges, behaviors, anxiety, or depression in people with autism [7].
+It is suggested that emotional dysregulation can underpin various emotional challenges, behaviors, anxiety, or depression in people with autism [7].

 Supporting individuals with ASD in managing their emotions can significantly improve their quality of life.
 Various interventions and therapies aim to improve emotion regulation in individuals with ASD.